Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Discussion

 \section{Discussion}

-We have introduced a design-based semi-supervised learning estimator which provides a principled framework for safely using LLM surrogate labels in downstream social science tasks.
-We showed competitive performance across 18 different datasets, providing low bias and approximately nominal coverage, while achieving RMSE comparable to existing alternatives that focus only on prediction without statistical guarantees.
+We have introduced a design-based supervised learning estimator which provides a principled framework for using surrogate labels in downstream social science tasks.
+We showed competitive performance across 18 diverse CSS classification tasks with LLM surrogates, providing low bias and approximately nominal coverage, while achieving RMSE comparable to existing alternatives that focus only on prediction without inferential guarantees.
 Our approach works for any predicted outcome used in a downstream task \citep[see e.g.][for several examples across fields]{wang2020methods}.

-\paragraph{Limitations.} We briefly describe four limitations of our work.
-First, DSL is focused on a particular setting: outcome variables used in a regression where researchers need to annotate a corpus of documents available from the outset.
+\paragraph{Limitations.} We briefly describe three limitations of our work.
+First, DSL is focused on a very specific setting: outcome variables used in a regression where researchers need to annotate a corpus of documents \textit{available from the outset}.
 This is a common setting in social science, but not a universal one: we might use text as a predictor \citep{fong2021machine, yamauchi2023}, require individual document classifications, or have domain shift in the target population.
 Second, you need a way to construct gold-standard labels.
 This will often be naturally accessible using data that might otherwise be used to evaluate accuracy of the classifier.
-DSL can be sensitive to the gold-standard being accurate---something which is not always true even in competition test sets and might not even be feasible in some settings.
+Like any method using gold-standard labels, DSL can be sensitive to the gold-standard being accurate---something which is not always true even in competition test sets and might not even be feasible in some settings.
 Finally, our method focuses on social science research settings where the researcher's priority is bias and coverage rather than RMSE.
-As SSL explicitly targets RMSE, it may be the better option if that is the primary consideration.
+As SL explicitly targets RMSE, it may be the better option if that is the primary consideration.
 We often find that the RMSE tradeoff is small in order to have low bias and nominal coverage.

 \paragraph{Future Work.} In future work we plan to explore the entire analysis pipeline including improvements to prompt engineering and the implications of conditioning prompt engineering on preliminary assessments of performance.
 This paper assumed the probability of gold-standard labeling is given, but a natural future extension is to consider optimal sampling regimes for the gold-standard data.